European Union (Approvals) Act 2015

 The European Union (Approvals) Act 2015 (c.
-37) was an Act of the Parliament of the United Kingdom which under section 8 of the European Union Act 2011 amended Article 352 of the Treaty on the Functioning of the European Union to allow for Macedonia to become an observer in the work of the European Union Agency for Fundamental Rights.
+37) was an act of the Parliament of the United Kingdom which under section 8 of the European Union Act 2011 amended Article 352 of the Treaty on the Functioning of the European Union to allow for Macedonia to become an observer in the work of the European Union Agency for Fundamental Rights.
 It received royal assent on 17 December 2015.

-The Act was repealed by the European Union (Withdrawal) Act 2018.
+The whole act was repealed by section 25(4) of, and schedule 9 to, the European Union (Withdrawal) Act 2018, which came into force on 4 July 2018.